 Consider a new credit card

 Over time, you will see your credit improve.
 Your credit score should improve every few months.
-That may mean you are able to qualify for a new credit card.
+That may mean you can qualify for a new credit card.
 In the recovery process, there are some very important things to know before you borrow money like this after filing for bankruptcy.
 Most importantly, you want to:

 If you take out a new credit card, do your research first.
 Compare several loan options from companies that typically work with those who have bad credit or a low credit score.
 Don’t apply for more than one new type of credit every six months.
 Too many applications will worsen your credit score.